© Rob3000 | Dreamstime.com

 - Cystadenoma: These cysts on ovaries can grow to a large size, and potentially lead to ovarian torsion, or adnexal torsion, which can cause acute lower abdominal pain.
 (According to Merck Manual, this condition—a “twisting of the ovary and sometimes the fallopian tube, cutting off the blood supply of these organs”—requires surgery to untwist or even remove the affected ovary.)

-When Cysts Develop
+When Ovarian Cysts Develop

 Cysts on ovaries are most likely to affect pre-menopausal women, and are usually benign.
-However, they can signal a condition called polycystic ovary syndrome, which can affect a woman’s ability to become pregnant.
+However, ovarian cysts can signal a condition called polycystic ovary syndrome, which can affect a woman’s ability to become pregnant.
 (If you also have infrequent menstrual periods, and hair growth on your face, chest, back and elsewhere, you may have this condition, and should consult your doctor.)

 If you’re an older woman with ovarian cysts, they are thought to raise the risk for ovarian cancer.
 Cysts that contain solid matter as well as or instead of fluid, are more likely to be cancerous.